amylour/FreeFido_v2/README.md

 ## Structural Plane

 From initial concept to finished product, icons as the navigation area was an idea that I stuck with.
 I wanted to understand how to implement icon-based UX successfully so that the user can easily understand its purpose.
-Combining icons from Google's [Material Symbols & Icons](https://fonts.google.com/icons?icon.set=Material+Icons) pack, icons from Flaticon and my colour scheme, I created my navbar icons.
-I edited my Login/Logout icons with a pawprint to have them fit the theme better.
+Bootstrap classes and components were used to help control the flexibility of the site alongside overriding some classes with my own CSS to style as much of the form inputs that I could.
+Site graphic components were created by myself in Figma and Procreate.
+Combining icons from Google's [Material Symbols & Icons](https://fonts.google.com/icons?icon.set=Material+Icons) pack, icons from Flaticon and my colour scheme, I created my navbar icons in Figma.
+Each icon was placed on a colour-themed rectangle with border-radius:30px and exported as PNGs.
+I edited my Login/Logout icons with a pawprint in the center of lock to have them fit the dog theme better.

 ![navbar icons](documentation/final_views/icons_row.png)
 *Navigation icons for FreeFido*

 Accessibility is very important to me and in case I missed the mark with my icon idea, I ensured that I created tooltips for both mobile and desktop views that reveal the icons purposes on hover with the mouse and hover/light touch on mobile.

 ![desktop tooltips](documentation/final_views/tooltip_gif.gif)
 *Navigation bar tooltips demonstrated on Desktop*

 Continuing with a similar shape of the icons, images and buttons on the Freefido website are given a border-radius ranging from 20px - 30px to round off the corners and keep the styling consistent throughout the project.

 ![image with rounded corners](documentation/final_views/article_card_br.png)
 *Article card from the Articles section with rounded corner styling*

 Headings were given thick, dashed, underline styling in the coordinating colour of their feature to mark the beginning of a section.

 ![header with underline](documentation/final_views/header_underline.png)
 *Sign Up page header with purple underline for Authentication related sections*

 A favicon was added of a purple tennis ball to fit with the theme of the website, keeping it playful.

 ![tennis ball favicon](documentation/final_views/ball_favicon.png)
 *Ball Favicon*

 I utilised webkits to change the appearance of my scrollbar to include rounded endpoints and a muted, purple/teal colour-gradient.
 This was especially so the smaller scrollbar within the profile dashboard would fit in with the projects design.

 ![scrollbar](documentation/final_views/scrollbar.png)
 *Modified Scrollbar*

 To allow for ease of responsiveness, each section was designed keeping in mind the switch from 'row' to 'column' when moving from Desktop to Mobile/Tablet view.
 This approach allowed me to add more features to the project early on by reusing and repurposing sections of code.